CANNABIS CONCENTRATES 101

 5. Isolated cannabinoids

-The cannabis market has exploded with the extraction of pure cannabinoids to produce cannabis concentrates, as this kind of product is infinitely versatile for cannabis product manufacturers.
-Extraction technology has given the cannabis industry the ability to extract pure cannabinoids from cannabis concentrates such as pure THC and pure CBD.
+The cannabis market has exploded with the extraction of pure cannabinoids, as this kind of product is infinitely versatile for cannabis product manufacturers.
+Extraction technology has given the cannabis industry the ability to extract pure cannabinoids such as pure THC and pure CBD.

 They are sold in the USA as CBD and THC isolate or distillate.
 In many parts of Europe, such as The Netherlands, CBD isolate is not available to the public.
-However, it can be used to manufacture cannabis concentrates such as CBD oil, topicals and tinctures.
+However, it can be used to manufacture CBD goods such as CBD oil, topicals and tinctures.

 Chromatography can also be used to create isolated cannabinoids.
 It is much the same as what most of us would have encountered in high school chemistry.
 The cannabis extract is passed through a medium, and depending on the density and chemical makeup of each constituent, it will travel through the medium at a different rate.
 Different cannabinoids can then be collected.